broleomo/phq-9-form/README.md

 Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project
 - I left out creating a way for the screener to suggest different assessments, and instead I created the full UX for one of the assessments
 - What I'd have done with more time, would be to have fleshed out the API further to store more of the data for multiple assessments
+- I also could have added some error handling to the form and persisted the "selected Item" for each question when stepping through the form

 Link to your resume or public profile
 - LinkedIn profile: https://www.linkedin.com/in/brooklynnmoor/